SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.3.md

 <!-- MR 10.2.0 [CU12] - FR 10.3.3 -->

-When, in the configuration file of a general database of type "Cassandra", the `<DBServer>` element contained multiple host addresses, up to now, the *CassandraBackup.exe* tool would be unable to parse those host addresses.
-However, if one of those addresses referred to the local machine, it would take a backup of the local database only.
+When, in the configuration file of a general database of type "Cassandra", the `<DBServer>` element contained multiple host addresses, up to now, the *CassandraBackup.exe* tool would parse those host addresses incorrectly and would not take any database backup.

+From now on, when the `<DBServer>` element contains multiple host addresses including that of the local database, the *CassandraBackup.exe* tool will take a backup of the local database.

 #### SLDataGateway could end up with an excessive number of HealthMonitor.Refresh threads [ID_35286]